Mainakcris7/image-gender-classification/README.md

+### Streamlit app
-After cloning my project, naivgate to the project directory and run:
+After cloning my project, naivgate to the project directory and run the following command on terminal or shell

 ```python
 python -m streamlit run .\streamlit_app.py